 The Heritage Plaza is next to, not within, the Cockburn Coast Oval and therefore is not within the scope of consultation for this project.
 The City will be working with the developer to ensure the Plaza aligns with the design of the Cockburn Coast Oval.

 Where will the proposed school be in relation to Cockburn Coast Oval?

 The Local Structure Plan for the area identifies a school next to the Cockburn Coast Oval.
-The land identified as a school is owned by the State Government.
-The school is next to, not within, the Cockburn Coast Oval and therefore is not within the scope of consultation on this project.
+The school is next to, not within, the Cockburn Coast Oval and therefore is not within the scope of this project.